acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Filter Types Explained__

  - ***EWMA (Exponentially Weighted Moving Average):*** A computationally efficient filter that gives more weight to recent data.
-   - Pros: Very fast to calculate, good for general noise
+   - Pros: Very fast to calculate, good for general noise.
-   - Cons: Can introduce lag if the window size (4, 8, 16) is too large
+   - Cons: Can introduce lag if the window size (4, 8, 16) is too large.

- - ***Biquad (Biquadratic Filter):*** A second-order recursive linear filter.
+ - ***Bi-Quad (Biquadratic Filter):*** A second-order recursive linear filter.
    - Pros: Capable of sharp cutoffs (removing specific frequencies) better than EWMA.
    - Cons: More complex; incorrect configuration can lead to instability.